-During peak times, SIP Trunks are prioritised over data, meaning that calls will still pass through, even if the internet connection slows.
+During peak times, SIP Trunks are prioritised over data, meaning that calls will still pass through.

 Another benefit to SIP is that it is able to run on the same handsets - meaning there is no cost to of buying brand new handsets.*